TOPSinfo/Jitsi-Video-call-iOS/README.md

 # Jitsi-Video-call-iOS
 This repository is the demonstration of Chat and Video call functionality using firebase and Jitsi Meet.
-Requirement:

-Xcode 12.5+
-iOS 12.1
-Swift 4+

-Architecture:

-MVVM

 Supported Feature: